 How can you make best use of Technology in the classroom?
 The use of of technology does not guarantee learning.
 Here is a paper showing how to get strategic about the use of ILT or ICT.
 Download Evidence Based ICT.

 Criticism of Evidence Based Education and Evidence Based Teaching as a concept

-Criticisms of Evidence Based Education, or Evidence Based Teaching usually occur when managers or governments impose evidence based practice on unprepared or unwilling teachers.
-This strategy of top-down dictat does not work, it has been carefully evaluated and it fails.
+Criticisms of Evidence Based Education, or Evidence Based Teaching can occur when managers or governments impose evidence based practice on unprepared or unwilling teachers.
+This strategy of top-down diktat does not work, it has been carefully evaluated and it fails.
 So if you are forced to do “evidence based teaching”, you are not doing Evidence Based Teaching!
 You are being bullied with an ineffective management strategy!